Robinyo/big-top/README.md

  Task           | Description
 ----------------|---------------------------------------------------------------------------------------
  `clean`        | Empty the `www/build` directory.
- `lint`         | Run the linter against the source `.ts` files, using the `tslint.json` config file in the project's root directory.
+ `lint`         | Run the linter against the project's `.ts` files, using the `tslint.json` config file located in the project's root directory.
  `dev`          | Run dev server for Android platform and launch default browser.
  `ios:dev`      | Short cut for `npm run dev --platform=ios`
  `build`        | A complete build of the application.
 Uses the development settings by default.
 Use `--prod` to create an optimised build.